PolarSPARC |

 The following would be a typical output:

-To list all the running Docker Containers, execute the following command:
+To list all the running Docker Containers, execute the following command in the terminal window:

 $ docker ps